A brief history of Android smartphone display resolutions

 In 2012 we saw many handsets that boasted HD displays in that they offered 720 pixels across.
 With a 1280×720 resolution, this is still one of the more common types of screens you’ll find in 4-inches or larger.

 As mentioned above, today’s top Android smartphones include FHD displays, or Full High Definition.
 As you no doubt already know, this means the same 1920×1080 pixel image that you see in TV sets.
 Some device makers refer to this as a “True HD” or 1080p HD image.
 The first officially recognized handset to boast this resolution was the HTC J Butterfly which later came to the United States as the Droid DNA.
-There will be innumerable product announcements in 2013 which will include 1080p displays.
+There were innumerable product announcements in 2013 which included 1080p displays.

 - Notable examples of qHD displays: Nexus 4, LG Optimus G, HTC Sensation